1000: Community Relations

 III.
 Applications for Use of School Facilities

 The administration shall develop an Application for Use of School Facilities form to assist with the administration of this Rule.
-Such form shall be completed by all non-school organizations requesting the use of school facilities or equipment.
+Such form shall be completed by all non-school or District organizations requesting the use of school facilities or equipment.
 The Application shall require that all applicants:

 A. Agree to comply with all district policies, rules, and regulations that govern use of facilities;